Apple iOS 12 at WWDC 2018: The features that you might have missed

 Apple iOS 12 was the big highlight of the company’s Worldwide Developer Conference (WWDC).
-The keynote took place on June 4, where Apple CEO Tim Cook, Senior Vice President Craig Federighi showed off the latest software for iPhone, iPad, Mac and Apple Watch users.
+The keynote took place on Monday, where Apple CEO Tim Cook, Senior Vice President Craig Federighi showed off the latest software for iPhone, iPad, Mac and Apple Watch users

 With iOS 12, Apple revealed that it was focusing on stability and performance along with new features like Screen Time, improved Augmented Reality, Shortcuts on Siri and more.
 But there were some features which were not announced on stage, and many will be really useful for iOS users.
 Here’s a look at Apple iOS 12 features that you might have missed.